A reflection on hope, identity, and the lives we imagine for ourselves.

 Or perhaps tomorrow.

-Not because I have become a different woman, but because I am beginning to realize that the woman I have been waiting for has been here all along.
+Not because I have become a different woman, but because I am beginning to realize that the woman I have been waiting for has been here all along, and she doesn't need a special occasion to be celebrated.